 Outlook for Mac

-The instructions below outline the basics of creating appointments/meetings in the Outlook 2016 for Mac desktop application.
+In this section, learn the basics of composing messages in the Outlook 2016 for Mac application.

 2. This will open up a new message composition in a separate window.
 Format your message as you wish using the options available in the Ribbon of the message composition window.
 Click Send when you are finished composing your message.